mbest1813/documentation/v2/clickstream/destinations/lytics.md

 title: Lytics
 sidebar: platform_sidebar
 ---
-Astronomer Clickstream makes it easy to send your data to Lytics.
+MetaRouter makes it easy to send your data to Lytics.
 Once you follow the steps below, your data will be routed through our platform and pushed to Lytics in the appropriate format.

 ## What is Lytics and how does it work?